alexfernandez/alexfernandez.github.io/2022/building-bridges.md

 the Romans built many bridges, including [this one in Salamanca](https://en.wikipedia.org/wiki/Roman_bridge_of_Salamanca) with 15 arches which is still standing.
-They could have done a much simpler job to last only for a couple of centuries.
+The builders could have done a much simpler job to last only for a couple of centuries.
 Were they over-engineering, or just awesome-engineering?

 ## 🏗️ The Clumsy Bridge